Jozo132/GPCG/README.md

 Initially the plan is to generate code based on JavaScript (Node.JS) syntax.
 Because of the structure for the GA, it is certainly possible to compile other programming languages.

-The Fitness function for GE will be based on:
+The Fitness function for GA will be based on:
 - Code size (vertical (lines) and horizontal (nested) code size)
 - Code complexity (sum of all operations' type weights)
 - Solution to desired output (error)